Prometheus-X-association/billing/docs/design-document.md

    - Purpose: To fetch details of a connected account.
 4. Delete a Connected Account
    - Endpoint: DELETE /v1/accounts/{account_id}
-   - Purpose: To delete a connected account from your platform.
+   - Purpose: To delete a connected account from.
 #### Customers
 1. Create a Customer for a Connected Account
    - Endpoint: POST /v1/customers